hkim1596/Visualizing-Textual-Similarity/README.md

-# Visualizing-Textual-Similarity of Shakespearean Suspect Texts: An Examination of the Henry VI Plays
+# Visualizing-Textual-Similarity of Shakespearean Suspect Texts

 This repository houses interactive and static figures for the following article published by Oxford University Press on behalf of EADH.